Thank you.

 Welcome.

-Welcome to satsang.
+Welcome to Sat Zone.

-Made up of two parts.
+Made up of two parts,

 Sat is immortal being.

-Sang is association.
+Sangha is association.

-Comes from the same root.
+Community of truth seekers comes from the same root.

 So,

-In order to associate with your true immortal being,
+Associate with your true immortal being.

 You have to see deeper than the identification with yourself as a human being.

-And that's why we're here.
+That's why we're here.

 As long as the veiling of the identification,

-I am a human being,
+I am a human being.

-Is what you believe to be real,
+Is what you believe to be real.

-Then you miss the shining of immortal being.
+Of the immortal being.

-And so what we're here for is to be willing to pierce the veils,
+And so what we're here for is to be willing to pierce the veils.

-To see through the false identities so that we can find what's real.
+So that we can find what's real.

-Because what's real doesn't appear as long as what we believe is real.
+Doesn't appear as long as what we believe is real.

-If we put our attention on what we believe is real,
+If we put our attention on what we believe is real.

-Then that's what appears.
+And that's what appears.

 That's what we believe is real.